oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

 In this lab, you:

 - Create an Application
-- Invoke OCI Doc Understanding using REST Data Source
+- Invoke OCI Document Understanding using REST Data Sources
 - Enhance Home Page to Upload Invoices and Process the document
 - Create Processes to upload Invoice to Object Storage and Automate DML
 - Integrate Document Understanding API and Parse the Response

 ## Task 1: Create an Application

-1. On the workspace home page, Select **App Builder**.
+1. On the workspace home page, select **App Builder**.

    ![Click App Builder](images/app-build6.png " ")